aragy/ProjetoGenJustica/README.md

 # ProjetoGenJustica

-**ProjetoGenJustica** is an AI-powered solution designed to generate simplified reports from the text of judicial decisions.
+**ProjetoGenJustica** is a Proof of Concept (POC) AI-powered solution designed to generate simplified reports from the text of judicial decisions.
 The project includes services for prompt generation, prompt engineering, and a user interface for interacting with these components.

 ## Project Structure